huggingface/lighteval/README.md

 A lightweight LLM evaluation

 ## Context
-LightEval is a lightweight LLM evaluation suite that Hugging Face has been using internally with the recently released LLM data processing library [datatrove](https://github.com/huggingface/datatrove), LLM training library [nanotron](https://github.com/huggingface/nanotron) and logging/experimentation code base [brrr](https://github.com/huggingface/brrr).
+LightEval is a lightweight LLM evaluation suite that Hugging Face has been using internally with the recently released LLM data processing library [datatrove](https://github.com/huggingface/datatrove) and LLM training library [nanotron](https://github.com/huggingface/nanotron).

 We're releasing it with the community in the spirit of building in the open.